WaveBeans/wave-blog/audio-signal-processing-course/week1/readme.md

 println(hopSamples)
 ```

-In this example we're trying to read a file, limit its content to 1 milliseconds and the print every second sample. **NOTE: that code won't work on distributed environment, but loca one can be sufficient for a various tasks.**
+In this example we're trying to read a file, limit its content to 1 milliseconds and the print every second sample.

+**NOTE: that code won't work on distributed environment, but local one can be sufficient for a variety of tasks.**

 Line by line explanation: